Consulting Terminology: 120+ Buzzwords to Know

 Example: Can you ping the IT department and ask them to look into the server issue?

-Pipeline: Refers to a list of potential projects, clients, or opportunities that are being actively pursued or considered.
+Pipeline: A list of potential projects, clients, or opportunities that are being actively pursued.

 Example: Our sales pipeline is looking strong for the next quarter with several promising leads.

-Play back: To repeat or summarize information or instructions to ensure understanding.
+Play back: To repeat or summarize information to ensure mutual understanding.

 Example: Let me play back what I heard to make sure we're all on the same page.

 POA: Stands for Plan of Action.
-A detailed strategy or roadmap outlining the steps to achieve a particular goal.
+A detailed strategy outlining the steps to achieve a goal.

 Example: We need to finalize our POA for launching the new product before the end of the month.

-Progress review: A meeting or assessment to evaluate the progress made on a project or task.
+Progress review: A meeting or assessment to evaluate the status of a project or task against milestones.

 Example: Let's schedule a progress review to discuss any challenges and adjustments needed to stay on track.

-Provide color: To offer additional context or details to enhance understanding.
+Provide color: To offer additional context, detail, or nuance to enhance understanding.

 Example: Can you provide some color on the client's feedback to give us a better understanding of their concerns?

-Push back: To resist or challenge a decision, request, or idea.
+Push back: To resist or challenge a decision, request, or unrealistic expectation.

 Example: The team pushed back against the proposed budget cuts, citing potential negative impacts on quality.

 QC: Stands for Quality Control.
-Typically refers to checking for typos, grammar mistakes, and calculation errors.
+In consulting, this typically means checking a deliverable for typos, errors, and calculation mistakes before sharing it.

 Example: We need to QC the full presentation deck before sending it out to the client.

-Re-frame: To present or interpret something in a different way to alter its meaning or perception.
+Re-frame: To present or interpret a problem in a different way to change its meaning or open new solution paths.

 Example: Let's re-frame the problem and explore alternative solutions.

-Restructuring: The process of making significant changes to the organizational structure, operations, or finances of a company.
+Restructuring: The process of making significant changes to the organizational structure, operations, or finances of a company to improve performance.

 Example: The restructuring plan aims to streamline our operations and improve efficiency.

-Right sized: The process of optimizing resources, such as staff, budgets, or infrastructure, to align with the specific needs and goals of a project or organization.
+Right-sized: Optimizing resources such as staff, budgets, or infrastructure to match the actual needs of a project or organization.

 Roadmap: A strategic plan or timeline outlining key milestones and objectives to be achieved over a period of time.